DKLEINLEUNK/MandelbrotExplorer/README.md

 # Assignment 1

-See notebook `Overview.ipynb` for an overview of assignment 1.
-This notebook uses the package `mandelbrot`.
+See notebook `Overview.ipynb` for our submission of assignment 1.
+This notebook uses the modules in `mandelbrot/`.

-The `mandelbrot` package adheres to the following module structure,
+The `mandelbrot` package adheres to the following structure,

 ```